andyblight/raspi-robot-esp32/README.md

     7h30 so far.

 * Fix RQt.
 Missing packages? #7
-* Implement diagnositic message.  #4.
+* Implement diagnostic message.  #4.
   This is a pain to make work so have given up on it for now.
   * Add array containing:
     * Robot status.